Healthy-Nebula-3603/gpt5-thinking-proof-of-concept-nes-emulator-/README.md

 That is just a proof of concept.

-A NES emulator in pure C make by GPT5 thinkiing hing with codex in 40 minutes.
+A NES emulator in pure C make by GPT5 thinkiing with a codex-cli in 40 minutes.

 Only works partically with a Soccer for a NES.